 Afternoon Tea, anyone?
-These lovely little salmon sandwiches are made from slices of the Keto Soda Bread.
+These lovely mini salmon sandwiches are made from slices of the Keto Soda Bread.
 The macros are calculated using cream cheese, but you could shave off even more carbs by using use soft goat’s cheese instead (I made a note of those macros at the end).
 One serving = 2 slices, as pictured.

-This winning low-carb salad boosts a combination of flavours and textures that make every mouthful perfect harmony!
+This winning low-carb salmon & avocado salad boosts a combination of flavours and textures that make every mouthful perfect harmony!
 Small details like toasting the pumpkin seeds beforehand, quick-pickling the thinly-sliced red onions and using roasted sesame oil makes this salad sensational.
 I used equal amounts of watercress and pea shoots as I find watercress can be a slightly dominating flavour for this salad.

 Smoked salmon brings back such fond memories for me, I worked on a cruise ship in Alaska in my early twenties and we had smoked salmon on-tap.
 It was excellent quality and it was bliss!
 Now, just to be clear, working on cruise ships may sound glamorous, but its not.
 At least, it wasn’t for me.
 I was hired as a photographer, but the small print indicated that I also had to dress up in giant animal outfits and have my picture taken with guests like a port mascot on most days.
 See below for more on that!